17.2 – Relationship between the slope and the correlation

 Introduction

-Product moment correlation is used to indicate the strength of the linear association between two ratio-scale variables; the slope tells you the rate of change between the two variables.
+Product moment correlation is used to indicate the direction and the strength of the linear association between two ratio-scale variables; the slope tells you the rate of change between the two variables.
 When the correlation is negative, the slope will be negative; when correlation is positive, so too will the slope.

 As you might suspect, there is a mathematical relationship between the product moment correlation, r, and the regression slope, b1.
 We haven’t spent much time explaining the equations presented in this text, but correlation and linear regression are such important tools it’s worth a closer look.